emerald-dao/beginner-cadence-course/chapter5/day2/README.md

 }
 ```

+... we will get an error.
 The reason we're getting an error is because our contract interface specifically says our `Greeting` resource must implement `IHelloWorld.IGreeting`, not any arbitary `IGreeting` that someone defines.
 So this is what the contract would actually look like:

 ```swift
 import IHelloWorld from 0x01